 Thank you for your interest in the City of Darien.
 Your comments have been received and will be included in the packet provided to Council.

+Regina Kokkínís
-Administrative Assistant, Municipal Services

-City of Darien 630-353-8105

-To receive important information from the City of Darien sign up for our electronic newsletter:
+Administrative Assistant, Municipal Services City of Darien 630-353-8105 To receive important information from the City of Darien sign up for our electronic newsletter: DARIEN DIRECT CONNECT Follow the link and subscribing is simple! https://darien.il.us/reference-desk/directconnect-enews

-From: b57@ <b57
+From: b57@

+<b57

-Sent: Wednesday, August 26, 20207:10 PM To: Regina Kokkinis < rkokkinis@darienil.gov> Cc: Tom Belczak < tbelczak@darienil.gov >
+Sent: Wednesday, August 26, 2020 7:10 PM

+To: Regina Kokkinis <rkokkinis@darienil.gov>

+Cc: Tom Belczak <tbelczak@darienil.gov>

 Subject: City Considers Ordinance on Chickens and Beekeeping